planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Measure distance in ***Zones*** for most Scenes.
 These are flexible spaces, but usually about 10 square meters and 5 meters high.
 A small closet can be a Zone, as can an amphitheater.
 Split large areas into several Zones to keep things sensible.
 Zones can have interesting features or ***Scenery*** (p.52), such as cover, traps, obstacles, etc.

 Characters get a free move into an adjacent Zone as part of their Action.
 This is called a ***Charge***.
 They only need to spend their Action to Move if hindered somehow.
-Some creatures or vehicles can move more Zones in a Round, up to their ***Speed***.
+Some creatures or vehicles can move more than one Zone in a Round, up to their ***Speed***.

 Range and movement vary depending on how many Zones an area holds!
 Small, cluttered areas are hard to aim around or move through.
 In these, the effective range of a move or weapon is not going to be as ideal as it would be on a spacious flat plain.

-Races use long Zones called Stretches, each about a half mile.
+Races use long Zones called Stretches, each about a half-mile.
 These also replace Rounds as a unit of time during a race.

 Sometimes you just want a quick zone setup for an encounter.
 In this case, just draw a square or circle in the middle for melee combatants to duke it out and a zone to either side for ranged combat: